 - Choose the Realistic Borrowing Amount

-Be realistic how much you need instead of applying for more than you need.
+Be realistic about how much you need instead of applying for more than you need.
 In order to make your application a success, it’s imperative to know your cash needs.
 Don’t guess or ask for too much, crunch the numbers before deciding the loan amount.

-Lenders might refuse business loan applications that require small amounts of money, because the processing cost is fixed and lenders will make less money from a small loan than they would from a bigger loan.
+Lenders might refuse business loan applications that require small amounts of money because the processing cost is fixed and lenders will make less money from a small loan than they would from a bigger loan.

 Lenders will be more willing to work with enthusiastic entrepreneurs that are realistic, responsible and know how much money they need to grow and succeed.

 Every lender’s biggest concern is that “can you repay the loan?”
 If you’re unable to convince the lender, you’re behind the eight balls.

 Lenders use the debt-service coverage ratio (DSCR) and the debt-to-income ratio (DTI) to assess whether a borrower is able to afford monthly payments or not.
 Both ratios demonstrate business affordability and risks.